Does Renters Insurance Cover Hotel Stays?

-In certain cases, your renters insurance will help cover the cost of hotel stays (and other additional temporary living expenses) if you’re forced out of your home due to specific causes.
+In certain cases, your renters insurance will help cover the cost of hotel stays (and other additional temporary living expenses) if you’re displaced from your home due to specific causes.

 The important thing here is that you’ll be reimbursed for the difference between what you normally spend at home, and what you’re spending while you can’t be at home.
 For example: If your monthly rent is $800, and a hotel stay for a month is $1,100, you might be able to claim the difference of $300.